⚠ If you're printing for a permit — this is not something you want to guess on

 The Short Answer

 For engineering schematics, manufacturing drawings, and office documents: ANSI sizes are more common.
-Civil and mechanical engineers sometimes work in ANSI, particularly in industries where documents are shared with manufacturing or government agencies that use ANSI standards.
+Civil and mechanical engineers sometimes work in ANSI — particularly for documents shared with manufacturing or government agencies.
+If your CAD software is AutoCAD Mechanical or Civil 3D, check which standard your title block is set to.

 💡